-- of unemployment have not be exhausted - B. It removes the responsibility for unemployment from B. By leading the audience to consider the value of those who would prefer to work - C. It offers a remedy to the emotional problems associated with unemployment - D. Access to public relief is denied
+- of unemployment have not be exhausted

+- those who would prefer to work

+- C. It offers a remedy to the emotional problems associated with unemployment

+- D. Access to public relief is denied

 Item with options that are the

 How do the rhetorical questions in paragraphs 7 and 8 best